-The Real Story Of The Trump Draft Deferment, Did He Dodge The Draft With A Medical Excuse?
+The Real Story Of The Trump Draft Deferment: Did He Dodge The Draft With A Medical Excuse?

 — Bill Waters (@BillWaters7) January 2, 2017

 The New York Times has questioned Donald Trump’s deferment for having “bad feet” when photos from the New York Military Academy show him as a member of sports teams, including basketball.
-Trump also played football, tennis, squash, and golf, and before the mention of bone spurs to avoid the military, the only “blemish” on his health record was for an appendectomy when he was 10.
+Trump also played football, tennis, squash, and golf, and before the mention of bone spurs to avoid the military, the only blemish on his health record was for an appendectomy when he was 10.

-The topic of Donald Trump and draft dodging came up when he questioned the Muslim parents of a soldier killed in Iraq.
+The topic of Donald Trump and draft-dodging came up when he questioned the Muslim parents of a soldier killed in Iraq.
 The soldier’s father, Khizr Khan, asked aloud about Trump and service to his country.

-“You have sacrificed nothing and no one.”
+“You have sacrificed nothing and no one,” he remarked.

 Trump says his bone spurs where a temporary minor malady that happened to coincide with his military physical, but he did not undergo surgery or treatment.
 Trump says that a doctor’s note was sent to his examiners.

-“I had a doctor that gave me a letter — a very strong letter on the heels.”
+“I had a doctor that gave me a letter — a very strong letter on the heels,” he explained.

 While most people require surgery for bone spurs, Trump says that his “healed up on its own.”